mads-hartmann/dotfiles/README.md

             global NPM packages, Homebrew packages, etc.

-The installation of packages, creation of symlinks etc. are taken care of my the Makefile.
+The installation of packages, creation of symlinks etc. are taken care of by the Makefile.
 I love Makefiles.

 [dotfiles]: https://dotfiles.github.io/